turtleion/PySimpleInput/README.md

     -   10 -> E-Mail input support [COMING SOON]

 ### All Flags 3 Code
-- "str" -> convert user input to str
+- "str" -> convert user input to st

-++ CAUTION
+++ CAUTION ++
-> This method (MAYBE) need you to prevent the user entering alphabet characters that can be destroy PySimpleInput system / Use flags 4
+> This method need you to prevent the user entering alphabet characters that can be destroy PySimpleInput system / Use flags 4
 - "int" ->  convert user input to int
 - "float" ->  convert user input to float
 You can also use multiple flags, like this